apache/camel/examples/README.txt

 =====================================

 This directory contains the various examples for working with Apache Camel.
-The examples can be run using Maven or Ant.
+The examples can be run using Maven.
 When using the Maven command, Maven will attempt to download the required dependencies from a central repository to your local repository.
-Using Ant to run the examples instead may require that you have additional products installed.
 View the individual example READMEs for details.

 They are described in detail here http://camel.apache.org/examples.html